 It’s worth looking at how your business uses energy, so you can see where most energy is being used and identify where it might be being wasted.
 You might want to consider buying an energy saving power meter to help with this – they can be especially useful for relatively small businesses, and will help you keep an eye on how your business uses energy on a day to day basis.

-When it comes to saving money at your business, it’s a great idea to get your team involved!
-Making staff aware of the businesses efforts to save on energy can be a great starting point and making staff more aware of the energy that they use can be a great help in your efficiency efforts!
-Work with your team to educate them in small ways that they can help to cut down on the energy they use during the day – you will be surprised at how much these small changes can help reduce your energy outgoings.
+It’s a great idea to get your team involved.
+Making staff aware of the business’s efforts to save energy is a great starting point, and helping to make staff more aware of the energy they use can be a great help in your efficiency efforts.
+Work with your team to educate them about the small ways they can help to cut down on the energy they use during the day – you’ll be surprised at how much of a difference these small changes can make to your energy costs.

 Don’t leave computers and monitors on standby overnight and over the weekend.
 Equipment like computers and monitors waste a huge amount of energy, as when they’re on standby they use up to 70% of the energy they’d use if they were switched on and being used normally.
 To help with this, you can get products that automatically shut down appliances left on standby, such as the PC automatic standby shutdown extension lead.
 This recognises when a desktop computer has been powered down and automatically removes power to equipment connected to the sockets.
 As well as saving you money, this will reduce your carbon footprint and cut down the risk of a fire.